linuxdeepin/deepin-manual/manual-assets/professional/deepin-boot-maker/en_US/index.md

 ## Overview

-Boot Maker is an easy-to-use tool with a simple interface to help you burn the system image files into installation medium such as CDs and USB disks.
+Boot Maker is an easy-to-use tool with a simple interface to help you burn the system image files into installation medium such as USB disks.

 ![0|boot-maker](jpg/select-file.png)

 ## Guide

+You can run, close or create a shortcut of Boot Maker as follows.

 ### Run Boot Maker